No Medical Exam Term Life Insurance

 - Myth – The cost is the same.

 - Reality – In general, no medical exam policies cost more.
 Companies often charge more because they take on greater risk with these policies.
 But sometimes the difference is small.
-Make sure you review your quotes closely.
+Make sure you review your term life insurance quotes (no exam) closely.

 - Figure out what’s most important to you.
 Is it speed?
 Convenience?
 Cost?
 Are you willing to sit for an exam if it will save you money?
 Or would you rather skip it, even if it will cost you more?